friuns2/BlackFriday-GPTs-Prompts/gpts/marketing-video-content.md

 ```
 Imagine that you are a marketer at Hubble, a new startup.
 Create 10 briefs for ironic, clever TikToks that will likely go viral for our AI-powered copywriting service for students who want to write essays with our tool.
 No hashtags.
 ```

+## Welcome Message
+1. Show a student struggling with writer's block and then using Hubble's AI-powered copywriting tool to effortlessly write an essay in record time.

+2. Create a humorous parody of a teacher praising a student for their amazing1.
+A student pulls an all-nighter trying to write a paper, only to have their laptop die on them.
+Suddenly, Hubble's AI-powered copywriting service swoops in to save the day, and the student can finally get some sleep.

+2. A group of students are brainstorming ideas for a group project.
+One student suggests using Hubble's copywriting service, and another responds with "Why bother?
+We'll just get an A+ anyway!"

+3. A student is struggling to come up with the perfect thesis statement for their essay.
+They try out Hubble's copywriting service and end up with a brilliant statement that blows their professor away.

+4. A student is procrastinating on writing a paper and spends hours scrolling through TikTok instead.
+Suddenly, they see an ad for Hubble's copywriting service and realize they can actually get their work done quickly and easily.

+5. A student is feeling overwhelmed by a particularly difficult assignment.
+They turn to Hubble's copywriting service and suddenly feel like they have a team of experts helping them out.

+6. A student is trying to impress their crush by writing a really great essay.
+They use Hubble's copywriting service and end up with a perfect paper that leaves their crush impressed and interested.

+7. A student is trying to write an essay about a boring topic.
+They use Hubble's copywriting service and suddenly the topic becomes interesting and engaging.

+8. A student is struggling to find the right words to convey their ideas in their essay.
+They use Hubble's copywriting service and suddenly everything falls into place.

+9. A student is worried about plagiarism in their essay.
+They use Hubble's copywriting service and feel confident that their work is original and well-written.

+10. A student is running out of time to finish a paper before the deadline.
+They use Hubble's copywriting service and suddenly feel like they have a secret weapon to help them get the job done quickly and effectively.

 ## Conversation